Fiat Fiorino: Production

-The Fiorino was assembled from 1977 to 1981 in the Mirafiori factory in Torino, Italy, alongside the Fiat 127.
+The Fiorino was assembled from 1977 to 1981 in the Mirafiori factory in Turin, Italy, alongside the Fiat 127.
 In 1980, production began in the Minas Gerais plant, Brazil where the Fiat 147 (and related 127 Panorama) were manufactured.
 In 1981, production for the European market was transferred from Mirafiori to Minas Gerais.
 Cars for right-hand drive markets (and some other European markets) were built by Bertone until late 1987, using the original 127 front design.

 After Brazilian production ceased in 1988, the tooling was transferred to Argentina.
 The Fiorino continued to be manufactured by Sevel Argentina from August 1989 as a van or pickup and sold for the local market.
 The Argentinian cars were equipped with a locally made 1.3-liter petrol engine (a version of the Fiat 128 SOHC engine) or the Brazilian-made 1.3 diesel with 60 and 45 hp-metric respectively.
 The petrol engine was later replaced with a low compression, low octane version of the more modern 1.4-liter engine as also seen in the Spazio/Vivace.
 25,035 units of the first generation Fiorino were built in the Córdoba factory between 1989 and 1995, and a total of 250,545 units of the Fiorino were built in the Betim factory in Brazil between 1980 and 1988.
 Of these, 172,086 were vans and 78,459 were pick-up versions respectively.
 The pick-up was very successful in Brazil's home market, with over three quarters of the production staying at home while nearly 90 percent of the Fiorino vans built went to export, mainly to Europe.